network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The algorithm is the same for upload and download and uses the same term "load-generating connection" for each.
 The actions of the algorithm take place at regular intervals.
-For the current draft the interval is defined as one second.
+For the current draft the interval is defined as 5 seconds.

 Where